2026 NBA Slam Dunk contest picks, odds, field, time: Expert predictions for NBA All-Star Saturday Night

 The annual exhibition of high-flyers will be on display at the 2026 NBA Slam Dunk contest on Saturday night.
 The four-man field features two rookies in Jase Richardson and Carter Bryant, as well as two vets in Jaxson Hayes and Keshad Johnson.
 Mac McClung, who has won each of the last three competitions, won't be going for an unprecedented fourth victory at the Slam Dunk Contest 2026.
 Each player will have two dunks in the first round, with those with the highest average score advancing to the finals, which will also consist of two dunks.

 The Intuit Dome in Los Angeles will host the NBA Slam Dunk contest, the third event of NBA All-Star Saturday Night, which begins at 5 p.m.
 ET.
-The latest 2026 NBA Slam Dunk contest odds via FanDuel Sportsbook have Bryant as the +180 favorite, followed by Hayes at +250.
-Johnson comes in at +320, while Richardson -- son of two-time slam dunk champion Jason Richardson -- is the biggest longshot at +350.
-Bryant and Hayes are the favorites to qualify for the finals at -155 and -140, respectively.
+The latest 2026 NBA Slam Dunk contest odds via FanDuel Sportsbook have Bryant as the +170 favorite, followed by Hayes at +240.
+Johnson comes in at +310, while Richardson -- son of two-time slam dunk champion Jason Richardson -- is the biggest longshot at +430.
+Bryant and Hayes are the favorites to qualify for the finals at -160 and -140, respectively.
+Brant beating Hayes in the finals is the most likely exact outcome at +600.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your first $5+ bet wins: